akanshasen/mobileShielding/README.md

 ```sh
       git clone https://github.com/akanshasen/mobileShielding.git
 ```
    Upon opening the project in Android Studios there might be errors seen in all files.
-To solve this, simply click on ``sh Get Dependencies`` for Pub Get to run.
+To solve this, simply click on `` Get Dependencies`` for Pub Get to run.

    ![image](https://user-images.githubusercontent.com/64461053/138622573-ced35329-87b7-46b6-9c4e-2cd4d3379043.png)

 2. Open the terminal and run flutter, ensure the Android/iOS Emulator is open.